dockercask/dockercask/README.md

 ### chrome

 Chrome and Chromium do not run in a Docker container without `--no-sandbox` to disable Chromium's sandbox.
-This will show a warning when starting Chromium.
+This will show a warning when starting.
 The Docker container with Xephyr already providies sufficient sandboxing and overall the host system should be more secure.

 ### shared memory